jcorks/dynacoe-installer/README.md

 The tools will:
 - Provide consistent management and build assets across multiple platorms
 - Ensure that your environment contains all prereqs for building
 - Let you easily keep, maintain, and update any number of pre-build or custom-built versions of the Dynacoe library
 - Prepare your environment with no additional configuration needed
 - Organize your Dynacoe assets in a project-oriented way.

 Supported platforms:
 - Windows
 - Debian

 Windows
 -------
-For windows users an MSI is available for Vista and later.
+For windows users an, MSI is available for Vista and later.
 The installer, while tiny itself, will install for you [MSYS2](https://msys2.github.io/) to then be able to use all the assets in a uniform way, as many of them were designed to be used in a unix-like envornment.